Immigration Polytechnic

 The Immigration Polytechnic (Indonesian: Politeknik Imigrasi, colloquially Poltekim) is an Indonesian government service academy under the aegis of the Ministry of Law and Human Rights.
 The Indonesian Polytechnic was founded in 1962, and it was re-established in 2000.
-Its mission is to train individuals who would like to be employed as government employees in the field of immigration, whether they would like to be posted at immigration offices Indonesia-wide or at immigration units in Indonesian overseas missions.
+Its mission is to train individuals to be employed as government employees in the field of immigration, whether they would like to be posted at immigration offices Indonesia-wide or at immigration units in Indonesian overseas missions.

 Programmes of study

 The Polytechnic offers the following programmes of study: